Jwscott22/GraphQL-docs/README.md

 This repo contains some example of public GraphQL API docs and some of the GraphQL documentation and testing tools available.
+Feel free to make a pull request if you can suggest some nice examples or tools that I've missed.

 # Public GraphQL API Examples
 Some public-facing GraphQL API documentation examples: